-The following Tax guidance note Produced in partnership with Andrew Ford of Barr & Ford Limited provides comprehensive and up to date legal information covering:
+The following Tax practice note Produced in partnership with Andrew Ford of Barr & Ford Limited provides comprehensive and up to date legal information covering:

 The Scottish general anti-avoidance rule (Scottish GAAR) aims to protect revenue through counteracting tax avoidance arrangements, and is intended to work in tandem with the targeted anti-avoidance rules contained within the legislation implementing the devolved taxes.